arangodb/docs/3.8/troubleshooting-cluster-agency-dump.md

 curl -k https://<any-coordinator>:<port>/_api/cluster/agency-dump > agency.json
 ```

-In case of an authenticated _Cluster_, to access _Agents_ a JWT token is needed.

 When authentication is enabled, the user provides either an authentication
 header to access every server or uses the root user credentials.
 The
 authentication header is generated using the following `arangodb` call: